rreichhard/spongemock/README.md

 # Spongemock String Converter

-This was a small project that came up organically at work.  was part of a data visualization course taken at Bellevue University.
-There are several parts to this exploration of visual media around the chosen topic of airtravel safety.
+This was a small project that came up organically at work.
+In a groupchat with co-workers we would often manually type text in "spongemock" as a reference to the [meme.](https://knowyourmeme.com/memes/mocking-spongebob)

 ## Data Sources

 Data was obtained from multiple locations.
 First was the Flight Safety Foundation at aviation-safety.net.
 Additional data was acquired from the National Highway Traffic Safety Administration at https://www-fars.nhtsa.dot.gov/Trends/TrendsGeneral.aspx.